Stop Vital Recovery Services Debt Collection Harassment

 Threats of Arrest or Harm

 No debt collector, including Vital Recovery Services, can legally threaten you with arrest or harm.
-Whether they imply that you’ll go to jail or try to intimidate you in other ways, these scare tactics may be violations, and you should not tolerate them.
+Whether they imply jail time or try to intimidate you in other ways, these scare tactics may be violations you should not tolerate.

 Calling About a Debt You Don’t Owe

-If they contact you regarding a debt that isn’t yours, and they persist after you’ve informed them of the mistake, that could constitute another form of harassment.
+If they contact you regarding a debt that isn’t yours and persist after you’ve informed them of the mistake, that could constitute harassment.
 You have every right to tell them to stop contacting you.

 Public Embarrassment

-Some collectors may attempt to embarrass you by contacting your friends or family about your debt or publicly shaming you.
-This kind of behavior may be strictly prohibited under federal law.
+Some collectors may attempt to embarrass you by contacting friends or family about your debt or publicly shaming you.
+This behavior may be strictly prohibited under federal law.

 Your Rights Under the Fair Debt Collection Practices Act (FDCPA)